servicebinding/spec/annotations.md

 * `sourceValue`: Specifies the key in the slice of maps whose value would be used as the value, corresponding to the value of the `sourceKey` which is added as the key, in the binding Secret.
 Mandatory only if `elementType` is `sliceOfMaps`.

-### A Sample CR : The Kubernetes resource that the appliaction would bind to
+### A Sample CR : The Kubernetes resource that the application would bind to

 ```
     apiVersion: apps.kube.io/v1beta1